TheKrystalShip/KGSM/docs/overrides.md

 ## Best Practices

-- **Keep it Simple:** Only implement the necessary functions for the game server’s unique requirements.
+- **Keep it Simple:** Only implement the necessary functions for the game server's unique requirements.
 - **Test Thoroughly:** Ensure the override functions work as intended by testing installation, updates, and deployments.
 - **Document Changes:** Add comments in the override file to explain any custom behavior for future reference.

 ---
-By using overrides effectively, you can extend KGSM’s functionality to support a wide variety of game servers while maintaining the integrity of its core scripts.
+By using overrides effectively, you can extend KGSM's functionality to support a wide variety of game servers while maintaining the integrity of its core scripts.